probcomp/GenVariableElimination.jl/README.md

 - An implementation of variable elimination for factor graphs

-- Generative functions that sample from the exact joint distribution which is obtained via variable elimination in a factor graph
+- Generative functions that sample from the exact joint conditional distribution on selected discrete random choices, using variable elimination in a factor graph

-This package can compile factor graphs from traces of generative functions that are constructed using either [Gen Dynamic Modeling Language](https://www.gen.dev/dev/ref/modeling/) (DML), or using the [Gen Static Modeling Language](https://www.gen.dev/dev/ref/modeling/#Static-Modeling-Language-1) (SML) together with built-in [control-flow combinators](https://www.gen.dev/dev/ref/combinators/).
+This package can compile factor graphs from traces of generative functions that are constructed using either (i) [Gen Dynamic Modeling Language](https://www.gen.dev/dev/ref/modeling/) (DML), or using (ii) the [Gen Static Modeling Language](https://www.gen.dev/dev/ref/modeling/#Static-Modeling-Language-1) (SML) together with built-in [control-flow combinators](https://www.gen.dev/dev/ref/combinators/).
 When compiling from traces of DML generative functions, the user needs to provide extra information about the dependencies between random choices in the trace, and the domains of the choices.
 When compiling from traces of SML + combinators generative function, this information is automatically extracted from the model.